 Preventive CareOur philosophy is “prevention is the best treatment.”

-Dr. Rashid and Dr. Al-Attar take all measures to ensure a thorough examinations and detection of any potential dental problem at an early stage.
-They implement digital intra – oral photography and advanced digital radiography as tools in their process of examination.
+Dr. Rashid and Dr. Al-Attar take all measures to ensure a thorough examination and detection of any potential dental problem at an early stage.
+They implement digital intraoral photography and advanced digital radiography as tools in their process of examination.

-2. Regular professional cleaning helps remove plaque, calculus and tartar that build up on the tooth surface over time from food accumulation.
+- Regular professional cleaning helps remove plaque, calculus, and tartar that build up on the tooth surface over time from food accumulation.

-3. Dentist makes sure that existing dental treatment like restorations and crowns are in a good condition.
+- The dentist makes sure that existing dental treatment like restorations and crowns are in good condition.

-5. Dentist can discuss with you the recommended diet (according to Canada Food Guide) and the effect of sugar and acidic drinks on your teeth.
+- The dentist can discuss with you the recommended diet (according to the Canada Food Guide) and the effect of sugar and acidic drinks on your teeth.

-6. If you are pregnant or have a medical condition (for example: Diabetes), then consult with your dentist to set a plan to ensure an optimum oral health.
+- If you are pregnant or have a medical condition (for example Diabetes), then consult with your dentist to set a plan to ensure optimum oral health.

-2. Floss every night to remove food debris between teeth.
-There are multiple ways to clean interproximal between the teeth like floss, flosser and interproximal tooth brush.
+- Floss every night to remove food debris between teeth.
+There are multiple ways to clean interproximal between the teeth like floss, flosser, and interproximal toothbrush.

-3. If you are wearing braces or have crown or bridge or an implant, then make sure you are cleaning them correctly.
-You may need to use floss threader to clean all invisible areas.
+- If you are wearing braces or have a crown or bridge or an implant, then make sure you are cleaning them correctly.
+You may need to use a floss threader to clean all invisible areas.

 What does a mouth guard/sport guard do?Helps cushion a blow to the face and lower the risk of injuries to teeth, lips and tongue.

-2. Boil and bite: can be found at the drug store, first they are softened in a warm water and then inserted in the mouth, it should adapt to your teeth.
+- Boil and bite: can be found at the drug store.
+First, they are softened in warm water and then inserted in the mouth, it should adapt to your teeth.

 Night GuardSome people clench or grind their teeth unconsciously during the day or at night.
 This habit is called bruxism (clenching).
 Mild bruxism may not require treatment, but moderate to severe bruxism may lead to jaw and temporal-mandibular joint problems, teeth damages, headache and others.